 If you can’t get to your polling station on election day, you can apply to vote by post or vote by proxy.
 A proxy is someone who votes for you.

-The closing date to apply to vote by post for these elections was 5pm on Tuesday 26 November 2019.
+The closing date to apply to vote by post for this election is 5pm on Tuesday 20 April 2021.